ripxorip/bolt.nvim/README.md

-# vim-tc-explorer.nvim
+# bolt.nvim

-Fuzzy finder file manager for Neovim with emphasis on speed and visibility
+⚡ Fuzzy finder file manager for Neovim with emphasis on speed and visibility

 _"Get that Total Commander filter-as-you-type fast paced navigation in vim"_